brianpursley/Npgmq/README.md

 }
 ```

-You can also send and read messages as JSON strings:
+You can send and read messages as JSON strings, like this:

 ```csharp
 var msgId = await npgmq.SendAsync("my_queue", "{\"foo\":\"Test\",\"bar\":123}");